-Rendering Points as Spheres with Displacement
+Rendering Points as Spheres With Displacement in Houdini

 Here is a step-by-step guide to rendering points as spheres in Houdini with a displacement shader.

-First of all, start up a new scene in Houdini, and in the /obj/ context, lay down a new Geometry object:
+First of all, start up a new scene in Houdini, and in the /obj/

 Now, dive into this node and place down an Add SOP.
 Set ‘Number of Points’ to 1, and enable the first point.
 We will leave its’ position at the origin.